Back to Insights

 3. Fallback Pattern

 This pattern is used to provide an alternative solution when the primary operation fails.
 It ensures that the system can still offer some level of service.
+Modern AI systems can leverage machine learning models or alternative data sources for more sophisticated fallback mechanisms.

 raise Exception('Primary operation failed')